oloapinivad/ECmean4/docs/sphinx/source/globalmean.rst

    Activate to plot also in the heatmap also fields which does not have a comparison against observations.
 Default is False.

-.. option:: -v LOGLEVEL, --loglevel LOGLEVEL
+.. option:: -l LOGLEVEL, --loglevel LOGLEVEL

    Define the level of logging.
 The default is 'warning'.